Dr. Luigi: Development and release

 Dr. Luigi was developed by Arika, the developers of Dr. Mario Online Rx and Dr. Mario Express in 2008, and Nintendo SPD.
 Most of the contents are reused gameplay from old games, such as Virus Buster, which retains a similar concept from Online Rx, with the addition of updated graphics and sound.
 The main theme is a remix of the original track from Dr. Mario in 1990, composed by Hirokazu Tanaka.
 The game was developed for the Year of Luigi celebration, which celebrated the 30th anniversary of Luigi's debut in 1983.
-The anticipated ending of the celebration was the end of 2013, but Nintendo of America president Reggie Fils-Aime said that "there will be some Luigi products to carry the Luigi banner into the next calendar year."
+The anticipated ending of the celebration was the end of 2013, but Nintendo of America president Reggie Fils-Aimé said that "there will be some Luigi products to carry the Luigi banner into the next calendar year."
 Dr. Luigi was announced via a December Nintendo Direct, and was released on December 31, 2013, in North America and January 15, 2014, internationally.
 Various elements from Dr. Luigi, such as Operation L, are in the game's successor, Dr. Mario: Miracle Cure.

 Reception

 Dr. Luigi's critical reception was average, having a score of 65/100 on review aggregator website Metacritic based on 38 reviews.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 30% of critics.
 In the first week of release in Europe, Dr. Luigi was the number one bestseller on the Wii U eShop, ahead of F1 Race Stars and the re-release of The Legend of the Mystical Ninja.

 The game's new gimmick, Operation L, received mixed opinions, mainly involving its simplistic additions to the Dr. Mario format.
 GameSpot's Heidi Kemps called Operation L "a disappointment" due to the shape's oversized nature that didn't allow for specific placement.
 Contrarily, IGN reviewer Scott Thompson originally thought that L-shaped pills would be a "shallow gimmick", but found it to be more entertaining than the traditional Dr. Mario gameplay.
 Game Informer's Mike Futter often played Retro Remedy instead of Operation L due in part to the difficulty of randomly-generated Operation L levels.
 Chris Schilling of Eurogamer liked the simple gameplay function and optional intense difficulty.
 Writing for 4Players, Jens Bischoff called Operation L "practically the only unique selling point of the download" and that it wasn't enough to justify its US$15 price.